Why am I not losing weight on Mounjaro?

 6. You’re not taking Mounjaro as prescribed

-Finally, if you’re not seeing the weight loss you expected with Mounjaro, the reason why could be as simple as not taking it as prescribed.
+If you're not seeing the weight loss you expected with Mounjaro, the reason could be as simple as not taking it as prescribed.
 Mounjaro should be injected once a week, on the same day each week.

 Ideally, you should never miss a dose of Mounjaro.
-If you do, it’s not the end of the world, but be aware that it can lead to side effects and disrupt the progress you’ve experienced on Mounjaro.
-Tirzepatide, the active ingredient in Mounjaro, has a half-life (i.e. how long a drug stays in your system) of five days, so if you don’t take it consistently, the effects—including decreased appetite—may not be as pronounced because there’s not enough of it in your body.
+If you do, it's not the end of the world, but be aware that it can lead to side effects and disrupt the progress you've experienced.

 What to do if Mounjaro isn’t working for you

-Mounjaro is an effective medication that treats type 2 diabetes and can lead to sustainable weight loss for many people.
-In one large clinical trial, up to 91% of people lost at least 5% of their body weight over the course of a year and a half.
-That’s amazing.
-However, that also means that almost 10% of people did not experience that amount of weight loss.
-If you think you might be one of those people, you have options.
+Mounjaro is an effective medication that treats type 2 diabetes and can lead to meaningful weight loss for many people.
+In one large clinical trial, up to 91% of people lost at least 5% of their body weight over a year and a half.
+However, that also means around 9% of people did not reach that threshold.
+If you think you might be one of them, you have options.

 If you recognize yourself in any of the explanations we listed above, implement some healthy lifestyle changes to see if they recharge your weight loss efforts.
 For example, you might: